reduxjs/redux/README.md

 ### Redux Essentials Tutorial

 The [**Redux Essentials tutorial**](https://redux.js.org/tutorials/essentials/part-1-overview-concepts) is a "top-down" tutorial that teaches how to use Redux the right way, using our latest recommended APIs and best practices.
-We recommend starting there.
+We strongly recommend you to start from there.

 ### Additional Tutorials

-- The Redux docs [**Basic tutorial**](https://redux.js.org/basics/basic-tutorial) and [**Advanced tutorial**](https://redux.js.org/advanced/advanced-tutorial) are a "bottom-up" tutorial that teaches how Redux works, starting from first principles.
+- The Redux docs [**Basic tutorial**](https://redux.js.org/basics/basic-tutorial) and [**Advanced tutorial**](https://redux.js.org/advanced/advanced-tutorial) are "bottom-up" tutorials that teaches how Redux works by starting from its main principles.
 - The Redux repository contains several example projects demonstrating various aspects of how to use Redux.
-Almost all examples have a corresponding CodeSandbox sandbox.
+Almost all the examples have a corresponding CodeSandbox sandbox.
 This is an interactive version of the code that you can play with online.
-See the complete list of examples in the **[Examples page](https://redux.js.org/introduction/examples)**.
+Please see the complete list of examples in the **[Examples page](https://redux.js.org/introduction/examples)**.
 - Redux creator Dan Abramov's **free ["Getting Started with Redux" video series](https://egghead.io/series/getting-started-with-redux)** and **[Building React Applications with Idiomatic Redux](https://egghead.io/courses/building-react-applications-with-idiomatic-redux)** video courses on Egghead.io
 - Redux maintainer Mark Erikson's **["Redux Fundamentals" conference talk](http://blog.isquaredsoftware.com/2018/03/presentation-reactathon-redux-fundamentals/)** and [**"Redux Fundamentals" workshop slides**](https://blog.isquaredsoftware.com/2018/06/redux-fundamentals-workshop-slides/)
 - Dave Ceddia's post [**A Complete React Redux Tutorial for Beginners**](https://daveceddia.com/redux-tutorial/)